GanchengZhu/Pupilio/README.md

   </a>
 </div>

-[Pupil.IO](https://www.deep-gaze.com/) is a high-performance, high-speed, and high-precision eye-tracking system designed by [Hangzhou Shenning Technology Co., Ltd](https://www.deep-gaze.com/).
-It offers high sampling rates and precise eye movement data, making it a valuable tool for scientific and clinical applications.
+[Pupil.IO](https://www.deep-gaze.com/) is a high-speed, high-precision eye-tracking system featuring an all-in-one (AIO) plug-and-play design that is ideal for both scientific research and clinical applications.
+With minimal setup (just power on and start tracking), it delivers lab-grade accuracy in a compact, user-friendly form factor.

 ### Specifications of Eye Tracker